<img alt="" src="https://secure.moat4shot.com/222772.png" style="display:none;">

 Gamification or game-based learning

 Game developers around the world have been hard at work over recent years to code games that find the perfect point between being fun and educational.
-Difficult topics, test preparation, and group activities are all enabled through this medium, but perhaps the best advantage to educators and learners is that game-based learning drives increased dopamine surges, information recall, and self-competition.
+Difficult topics, test preparation, and group activities are all enabled through this medium, but perhaps the best advantage to educators and learners is that gamification or game-based learning drives increased dopamine surges, information recall, and self-competition.
 Some classroom digital games can help teachers to track progress and allow for a certain level of customisation regarding the content.

 Simulation-based learning